Why the Pentagon Just Sent F-35s to Venezuelas Doorstep

 Deploying to Puerto Rico gives the Green Mountain Boys valuable experience operating in a tropical environment, managing long-distance logistics, and integrating with other U.S. forces in joint operations.
 These skills would prove essential in any actual conflict scenario.

-The F-35A isn’t just another fighter jet – it’s an airborne intelligence, surveillance, and command center wrapped in a stealth package.
-Key capabilities include:
+The F-35A isn’t just another fighter jet – it’s an airborne intelligence, surveillance, and command center wrapped in a stealth package:

 • Low Observable Design: Radar cross-section smaller than a golf ball, making detection extremely difficult